zoelmg/MessageBoards/README.md

     ```
 3. Run ```npm start``` in react_board terminal;  you should see the success message
 4. If react_board throws an error saying command not found, please run ```npm install``` in the react_board directory; this will download the modules needed by React to run the application
-5. If both succeeded, head to http://localhost:3000 to see the message board if react_board did not auto-direct you to the page
+5. If both succeeded, head to http://localhost:3000 to see the message board if react_board did not auto-direct to the page

-## Tools & Framework
+## Tools, Framework, & Setup
 1. Backend Server: NodeJS (v18.17.0) and Express (v4.18.2)
+    - The server that is listening on port 8001 recieves request and sends response
 2. Backend Database: Supabase (PostgreSQL) (v1.115.5)
+    - The database stores a table named Messages that has a auto-incremented primary-key id, auto-filled timestamp created_at, and a message_body.
+    - The database is connected to the client_server so the client_server can GET or POST data via queries
 3. Frontend WebApp: React (v18.2.0)
+    - User interface locally hosted on port 3000
+    - Connected to the backend server via routes, sends HTTP requests to the server for processing

 ## Requirements
 1. Users should be able to type a message and post it to the message board.
 The message must be non-empty, and at most 128 characters long: